rails/rails/guides/source/contributing_to_ruby_on_rails.md

 $ git checkout 3-0-stable
 ```

-TIP: You may want to "put your Git branch name in your shell prompt":http://qugstart.com/blog/git-and-svn/add-colored-git-branch-name-to-your-shell-prompt/ to make it easier to remember which version of the code you're working with.
+TIP: You may want to [put your Git branch name in your shell prompt](http://qugstart.com/blog/git-and-svn/add-colored-git-branch-name-to-your-shell-prompt/) to make it easier to remember which version of the code you're working with.

 Helping to Resolve Existing Issues
 ----------------------------------

 As a next step beyond reporting issues, you can help the core team resolve existing issues.
-If you check the "Everyone's Issues":https://github.com/rails/rails/issues list in GitHub Issues, you'll find lots of issues already requiring attention.
+If you check the [Everyone's Issues](https://github.com/rails/rails/issues) list in GitHub Issues, you'll find lots of issues already requiring attention.
 What can you do for these?
 Quite a bit, actually:

 ### Verifying Bug Reports